KredensKuchenny/Rubber-Ducky-using-RP2040/README.md

      ```

 2. **Execution Process**
-   - If the fuse button (GP29) is **not pressed**, the script runs and executes the keystrokes.
+   - If the fuse button (GP29) is **not pressed** while starting, you are in selected mode.
-   - If the fuse button is **pressed**, the script halts, and the LED flashes red.
+   - While device starting, if the fuse button is **pressed**, you can change device mode.
    - LED status indicators:
      - 🟢 Green:
         - 1 x blink: device in write/read mode (you can pase something to `script.txt`)